Table of Contents

 Physical examination confirms the presence of fever, tachycardia and pharyngitis.
 The eyes can be red and watery.
 Patients can have a normal chest examination, but in few cases wheezes can be heard which are usually focal.
 The patients look tired.

-Additionally, patients can be dehydrated because of the fever and the inability to drink water due to the sore throat.
+Additionally, patients can be dehydrated because of the fever and the inability to drink fluids due to the sore throat.